Understanding “Worker-Centered” Trade Policy

 The Biden administration has said it would pause new trade agreements until it can redirect the United States toward a “worker-centered” trade policy.
 What does it mean in practice, and what should journalist be aware of when covering the debate?

-In this first webinar as the Hinrich Foundation reboot our global trade series with the National Press Foundation, we have invited three experts on trade and its effects on workers to help journalists prepare for the upcoming debate on Biden’s ‘worker-centered trade policy’.
+In this webinar as the Hinrich Foundation reboot our global trade series with the National Press Foundation, we have invited three experts on trade and its effects on workers to help journalists prepare for the upcoming debate on Biden’s ‘worker-centered trade policy’.
 Speakers included:

-- Shannon O'Neil, VIce President, Deputy Director of Studies, and Nelson and David Rockefeller Senior Fellow for Latin America Studies, Council on Foreign Relations.
+- Shannon O'Neil, Vice President, Deputy Director of Studies, and Nelson and David Rockefeller Senior Fellow for Latin America Studies, Council on Foreign Relations

 - Sandra Polaski, Senior Research Scholar of the Global Economic Governance Initiative, Boston University’s Global Development Policy Center

 - Josh Nasser, Legislative Director, United Auto Workers